453 organizations

 6 services

-Claratel Behavioral Health is the new name for DeKalb Community Service Board.
-They help people in DeKalb County with mental health care, substance use treatment, crisis care, developmental disability services, and residential support.
+Claratel Behavioral Health is the public nonprofit behavioral health provider formerly known as DeKalb Community Service Board.
+They help people in DeKalb County with mental health care, crisis care, substance use treatment, developmental disability services, case management, residential supports, and job support.

 12 services